CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/delegation-code.md

 # Java Delegate

-To implement a class that can be called during process execution, this class needs to implement the `org.camunda.bpm.engine.delegate.JavaDelegate` interface and provide the required logic in the `execute` method.
+To implement a class that can be called during process execution, this class needs to implement the `org.operaton.bpm.engine.delegate.JavaDelegate` interface and provide the required logic in the `execute` method.
 When process execution arrives at this particular step, it will execute this logic defined in that method and leave the activity